Edmonton: Geography

 Edmonton is on the North Saskatchewan River, at an elevation of 671 m.
-It is North America's northernmost city with a metropolitan population over one million.
-It is at the same latitude as Hamburg (Germany); Dublin (Ireland); Manchester (United Kingdom); and Magnitogorsk (Russia).
+It is North America's northernmost city with a population over one million.
 It is south of Alberta's geographic centre, which is near the Hamlet of Fort Assiniboine.
 The terrain in and around Edmonton is generally flat to gently rolling, with ravines and deep river valleys, such as the North Saskatchewan River valley.
 The Canadian Rockies are west of Edmonton and about 220 km to the southwest.

 The North Saskatchewan River originates at the Columbia Icefield in Jasper National Park and bisects the city.
 It sometimes floods Edmonton's river valley, most notably in the North Saskatchewan River flood of 1915.
 It empties via the Saskatchewan River, Lake Winnipeg, and the Nelson River into Hudson Bay.
 It runs from the southwest to the northeast and is fed by numerous creeks throughout the city, including Mill Creek, Whitemud Creek and Blackmud Creek; these creeks have created ravines, some of which are used for urban parkland.
-Edmonton is within the Canadian Prairies Ecozone.
+Edmonton is within the Canadian Prairies Ecozone, west of Lloydminster and the Saskatchewan border, and is roughly 186 mi north of Calgary.

 Aspen parkland surrounds the city and is a transitional area from the prairies to the south and boreal forest in the north.
 The aspen woods and forests in and around Edmonton have long since been reduced by farming and residential and commercial developments including oil and natural gas exploration.